 - Combined inattentive, hyperactive and impulsive (R)

-What are symptoms of ADHD?
+What are the core symptoms of ADHD?

 - Difficulty in focusing and sustaining attention